Does being home with your bub get a bit ho-hum some days and made you bored with your baby? Yes? Does it mean you’re a bad parent?

 So If It Isn’t All Bad, What’s The Problem?

-The problem is that we have a huge amount of pressure placed upon us as parents to a great job, be happy and grateful and raise delightful offspring.
+The problem is that we have a huge amount of pressure placed upon us as parents to a great job, be happy and grateful and raise the most perfect baby.
 The pressure comes from everywhere — family (‘When I was at home with the kids…’), friends, mother’s groups (‘Is your baby doing the Macarena yet?’), the cashier at the corner store (‘Oh he looks cold/hot/hungry/under stimulated’) and most definitely from ourselves.
 I mean who doesn’t want to be a bloody awesome parent with everything under control and an unrelenting interest in our child?
 But the reality is, we are humans.
 Parents are humans.

 We may have been used to a grand slam social life or a fairly decent career previous to pregnancy and birthing, and though we would never regret having our family expansion, it’s normal to be a bit underwhelmed when it comes to doing pretty much the same thing over and over every day.
 That shit can do your head in, It can even be scary!

 For example, the days when your toddler is at kindy.
-Husband is at work (that’s a day out, mate) and you are faced with the prospect of being alone with no idea of the direction your day will take, because you are at the mercy of a teething, tired, cranky little squishy who has very little idea of what they need (and you are offering all the comfort and distraction that you can but it still isn’t working)…it’s pretty normal to be worried.
+Husband is at work (that’s a day out, mate) and you are faced with the prospect of being alone with no idea of the direction your day will take, because you are at the mercy of a teething, tired, cranky little squishy who has very little idea of what they need (and you are offering all the comfort and distraction that you can but it still isn’t working)” it’s pretty normal to be worried.

 Anxiety and depression can creep up from just such things, like being scared to be truthful about your feelings surrounding parenting.
 Get out, tell people, be honest and feel your space open up around you the first time someone else smiles and says ‘Oh yeah, totally remember that feeling!’.